marijnh/Eloquent-JavaScript/19_paint.md

 {{index "Picture class", "picture property", "tool property", "color property", "Matrix class"}}

 The application state will be an object with `picture`, `tool`, and `color` properties.
-The picture is itself an object, storing the width, height, and pixel content of the picture.
+The picture is itself an object that stores the width, height, and pixel content of the picture.
 The ((pixel))s are stored in an array, in the same way as the matrix class from [Chapter ?](object)—row by row, from top to bottom.